zerobear8530032/zerobear8530032/README.md

 📍 Based in Bhopal, India
 💼 Open to opportunities in AI/ML and Full-Stack Development
-🌱 Currently exploring advanced RAG architectures and LLM applications
+🌱 Currently exploring backend with node js and express

 ## 🛠️ Tech Stack